renaudjmathieu/MyApp/README.md

 ```
 npm run dev
 ```
-Open [http://localhost:8080](http://localhost:8080) to view it in your browser.\
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.\
-The page will reload when you make changes.\
+The page will reload when there are changes.\
 You may also see any lint errors in the console.

 ### `func start`
-Run your Azure Functions project locally by following these steps:
+Run the Azure Functions project locally by following these steps:

 In the Terminal, go to the `api` folder:
 ```